GalacticDynamics/galax/README.md

 file for a complete list of contributors to the project.

 The [`GalacticDynamics/galax`](https://github.com/GalacticDynamics/galax)
-maintainer would like to thank
+maintainers would like to thank
 [@Michael Anckaert](https://github.com/MichaelAnckaert) for transferring the `galax` project domain on `PyPI` for use by this package.
 Without his generosity this package would have had a worse name.